 Due to a high concentration of minority and low-to-moderate income households within these LMA Census tracts, the City has historically targeted communities and families in those areas.
 These LMA Census tracts are predominately residential uses and crime has historically been pervasive in these areas.
-The City's LMA Census tracts have a large number of vacant lots and boarded up homes that are a blighting influence.
-These LMA Census tract areas are in need of a coordinated comprehensive strategy relying on public and private partnerships.
+The City's LMA Census tracts have many vacant lots and boarded up homes that are a blighting influence.
+These LMA Census tract areas need a coordinated comprehensive strategy relying on public and private partnerships.
 Each of these areas meets the eligibility requirements for low-and moderate-income benefit.
 The proposed Annual Action Plan will enable the City of Goldsboro to develop targeted strategies for LMI Census tracts and neighborhoods, while also affirmatively furthering fair housing goals of decreasing concentrations of poverty and residential segregation.